 Hi, I’m Sabine.

-I’ve been designing and animating visuals for over ten years.
+I’ve been designing and animating visuals for over twenty years.
 I started out learning Photoshop in my late teens and never looked back after discovering the entire world of digital art.
 I have a BA in Design for Digital Media and a MA in Visual Effects.

 Now I work as a designer and animator, creating digital art and animations for a wide range of applications.
 I am comfortable both in 2D and 3D and can work in either medium depending on what is required.